 LA Live is a vibrant entertainment district that is buzzing with energy all day and night.

-Here you will find the Lucky Strike Bowling Alley, Regal Movie Theater, the LA Convention Center, and Crypto.com Arena where the LA Lakers, LA Clippers, LA Kings, and LA Sparks play.
+Here you will find the Lucky Strike Bowling Alley, Regal Movie Theater, the LA Convention Center, and Crypto.com Arena (where the LA Lakers, LA Clippers, LA Kings, and LA Sparks play).

 You’ll also find 17 different restaurants and cafes at LA Live.

-A few of our favorites are Yard House for classic American dishes done exceptionally well, Craft by Smoke & Fire for delicious BBQ, and Fixin’s Soul Kitchen for downhome southern cooking.
+A few of our favorites are Yard House for classic American dishes done exceptionally well, Craft by Smoke & Fire for delicious BBQ, and Fixin’s Soul Kitchen for down-home southern cooking.

-There are different events held throughout the year, check the LA Live website for a full calendar.
+For more events, check the LA Live website for a full calendar.

 Westin Bonaventure Hotel